tanducmai/dictionary-web-scraper/README.md

   inputted word into the last curly brackets.
 Then I can get the URL to the entry of that word.
-- I rule out word that is not in the dictionary by checking whether the "false" message "isn\'t in the dictionary" is in the HTML data extracted from the URL.
+- I rule out word that is not in the dictionary by checking whether the "false" message "isn't in the dictionary" is in the HTML data extracted from the URL.
   If yes, I use a while loop to keep inviting the user to re-enter a word until the "false" message is not in the extracted HTML data.
 - After having a valid word, I will determine how many definitions the word has